Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Discussion

 \section{Discussion}

 This paper considers the optimal estimation over sparse parameter spaces.
-However, in Section 2, the minimax rates of convergence were only established for parameter spaces $D^{\infty}(n^{\beta},L_n)$ with $\beta\in (0,1/2)\cup (1/2,1)$.
-Apparently, there was a missing gap at $\beta=1/2$.
-Our theoretical analysis suggests a lower bound (\ref{sparse.lower.equation4}) with the rate function $\psi(s,n)\asymp \log^{-1}n$.
-However, none of our proposed estimators attain such rates, leaving it an open question how to optimality estimate $T(\theta,\mu)$ when $s\asymp \sqrt{n}$.
+However, in Section 2, the minimax rates of convergence were established for the parameter spaces $D^{\infty}(n^{\beta},L_n)$ with $\beta\in (0,1/2)\cup (1/2,1)$, leaving a gap at $\beta=1/2$.
+Our theoretical analysis suggests a lower bound (\ref{sparse.lower.equation4}) with the rate function $\psi(s,n)\asymp 1$, which cannot be attained by any of our proposed estimators.
+Nevertheless, in Section B.1 of our Supplementary Material, we confirm that $L_n^2s^2/n^2$ is the minimax rate of convergence for $\beta=1/2$ by proposing an estimator achieving such rate.